Return to the search form Return to your search results

 Living Arrangements

-On-campus housing is included in the program fee, and the University of Iowa will arrange a room with the University of Auckland directly.
-You do not need to submit a separate accommodation application.
-You will be placed in a single room at Carlaw Park Student Village or Te Tirohanga o te Tōangaroa .
-These are self-catered student apartments and halls, so meals are not included in the programme cost.
-The bedroom comes with a bed, a desk, a wardrobe, shelves and a notice board, and you will need to provide your own linen and towels; however, a linen package can be purchased from the accommodation upon arrival.
+A room will be reserved for you in Carlaw Park Student Village .
+Your housing will be self-catered, so meals are not included in the course fee.
+The rooms typically come with a bed, a desk, a wardrobe, shelves, and a notice board, and you will need to provide your own linen and towels; however, a linen package can be purchased from the accommodation upon arrival.

 Travel Arrangements